SnehalRaj/LogAnalyser/README.md

 Now you can click on to any of the buttons given in the dashboard to navigate the site.

+# Live
+  This tab would show the live logs corresponding to the nodes and processes entered.
+The logs are separated into separate tables for separate nodes and updates in real time to show the latest data to the user.
+# Statistics
+This tab features an interactive viewing experience of the data collected while logging.
+The user can input multiple keywords in the search box (separated by comma) and get the data regarding the occurences of the those keywords in a visual format
+# Timestamp View
+The Timestamp view tab allows the user to filter out logs between two given timestamps.
+The user can input two timestamps in the format specified and our app automatically filters out logs between the given timestamps and shows the logs in a tabular format
+# Timeline
+This tab shows all of the logs which are marked by timestamps in a tabular format.

+In all of the tabs, we have used dynamic datatables to shows our logged data.
+The table allows the user to search and sort based on specific keywords in real time and provides a lot of information in an interactive manner.
 ### Disclaimer
  The logs are continously stored in a file named "log_simulator" inside the cloned repo.
 Remember to stop the logging process by clicking the stop button in the home tab of the app so that you don't run out of memory!